BishopFox/badPods/manifests/everything-allowed/README.md

 ```

-## Look for kubeconfig's in the host filesystem
+## Look for kubeconfigs in the host filesystem

 By default, nodes don't have `kubectl` installed.
 If you are lucky though, an administrator tried to make their life (and yours) a little easier by installing `kubectl` and their highly privleged credentails on the node.
 We're not so lucky on this GKE node